 Team A, but cannot for applications that are not.

 Administrators however, have globally scoped permissions that enable them to operate across the entire platform.

 Pactflow ships with a set of predefined Roles which cover off the key use cases for most customers - such as for CI usage and developer read-only access.
-However, you can create your own Role that combines any of the Permissions to suit your needs (note: this is currently only supported via the API).
+However, you can create your own Role that combines any of the Permissions to suit your needs.

 Let's talk about the most common setup.